telephone consumer tips

 - Is Broadband Available?
 Find out with Connect Michigan.
 A broadband connection allows you to take full advantage of the many benefits of high speed Internet access.
 While the Michigan Public Service Commission does not regulate broadband service, it does support increased broadband availability and adoption.

-- Tips For Terminating Or Changing Utility Service
+- Tips For Terminating Or Changing Telephone Service

-Outlines precautionary steps to take when changing or terminating utility service.
+Outlines precautionary steps to take when changing or terminating telephone service.

 - Help With Utility Problems is Available by Calling the MPSC's Toll-Free Number!